 Light gauge steel frame is a fundamentally important material to offsite construction.
 Light steel framing is used in offsite construction for a wide range of building types and applications, from hotels to hospitals and housing to commercial offices.
-Light steel framing may be utilised in the form of panelised or volumetric systems and is typically used for the primary structure of housing and low-to-medium-rise buildings of two to four storeys.
+Light steel framing may be utilised in the form of panelised or volumetric systems and is typically used for the primary structure of housing and low-to-medium-rise buildings of up to 10 storeys.